symfony/symfony-docs/notifier.rst

     Support for customizing importance levels was introduced in Symfony 6.1.

-The default behavior for Browser channel notifications is to add a flash message with a key of "notification".
+The default behavior for browser channel notifications is to add a :ref:`flash message <flash-messages>` with ``notification`` as its key.

-However, it may be desirable to map the importance level of the notification to the type of flash message, so that you can style the different flash messages according to their importance.
+However, you might prefer to map the importance level of the notification to the type of flash message, so you can tweak their style.

-This can be done by overriding the default ``notifier.flash_message_importance_mapper`` service with your own implementation of :class:`Symfony\\Component\\Notifier\\FlashMessage\\FlashMessageImportanceMapperInterface` where you can provide your own "importance" to "alert level" mapping.
+you can do that by overriding the default ``notifier.flash_message_importance_mapper`` service with your own implementation of :class:`Symfony\\Component\\Notifier\\FlashMessage\\FlashMessageImportanceMapperInterface` where you can provide your own "importance" to "alert level" mapping.